 Are you pursuing this dream because you love the trade?
 Do you get a thrill out of closing on a massive project?
 Do you enjoy the art of the deal?
 Do you enjoy the lessons you learn along the way?

 Some people get into this profession for no other reason than money.
-It literally starts and stops there – that’s it.
-While money is certainly one of the major benefits that comes with investing in real estate, I can’t say I completely agree with this philosophy.
+It literally starts and stops there – that's it.
+While money is certainly one of the major benefits that come with investing in real estate, I can't say I completely agree with this philosophy.

-Personally, I am involved with real estate because I love it.
-I enjoy seeing the improvements to the communities I’m involved with.
-I’m fascinated by some of the sellers, buyers and other investors I interact with along the way.
-Every new project sharpens my analytical skills and YES, some of the massive checks that I get to take home are another one of the benefits from executing this process well.
+Personally, I am involved in real estate because I love it.
+I enjoy seeing the improvements to the communities I'm involved with.
+I'm fascinated by some of the sellers, buyers and other investors I interact with along the way.
+Every new project sharpens my analytical skills and YES, some of the massive checks that I get to take home are another one of the benefits of executing this process well.

 Money is certainly a huge motivating factor for real estate investors, but it isn't the end all and be all.
 You need to truly enjoy this profession for what it is.
 Not only will this mindset help you to power through the difficult times (say, when a deal goes south, or when a closing doesn't go smoothly), but it will also help clarify your purpose.